niganze/wallet-web-application/README.md

 - Submit a pull request with a detailed description of changes.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Alain Tech License.

 ---